 From the below screenshot, you can see the list of styles that are available to style this Matrix.
 Please select any style as per your requirement.

 For now, we are selecting the Alternating Rows option from the drop-down list.
-This will add alternative row colors, and adds Black color to Header, Subtotals, and Grand totals.
+It adds alternative row colors and adds Black color to Header, Subtotals, and Grand totals.

-Following are the list of options that are available for you to format the Matrix Grid.
+The following are the list of options that are available for you to format the Power BI Matrix Grid.

-- Vert Grid : Toggling this property from Off to On will add Vertical Grid to the Matrix.
+- Vert Grid: Toggling this property from Off to On add Vertical Grid to the Matrix.
 Nothing but enabling Vertical line to separate each column.

 - Horiz Grid Color: Changing the Color of a Matrix Horizontal Grid.